-III-1 Figure 2: AUC Comparison (Train vs Test) - Airport model III-1 Figure 3: Accuracy Rate (Train vs Test) - Airport model
+AUC Comparison (Train vs Test) - Airport model Accuracy Rate (Train vs Test) - Airport model

-For the initial evaluation of our decision tree model, we have compared both of the AUC(Area Under Curve) and accuracy rates for our test and train data for determining the max depth of our tree model.
+For the initial evaluation of our decision tree model, we have compared both the AUC (Area Under Curve) and accuracy rates for our test and train data for determining the max depth of our tree model.
 These are useful metrics for binary classification models and can check for overfitting and underfitting of our model.
 Our initial model with default decision tree parameters resulted in a total of 9 depths as our baseline.
 For our testing, we have decided to split our data into 70% training and 30% for testing using our cleaned data.
 Looking at the result of our AUC and accuracy comparison graphs, we can notice that our training data’s accuracy increases while that’s not the case for the testing data, and we can notice overfitting in the data as we increase the tree depth (refer to tables III 2 and 3 below).
 We can also notice how the accuracy increases until you reach the max depth of 5 for our testing data, then it starts to decrease, also noticing overfitting in our data.
 Therefore, we have chosen the max depth of 5 for our decision tree model.
 Max depth above 5 didn’t have much impact on how our tree was expanding and the decisions stayed similar.
 For minimum samples in splitting the nodes, we have tested min_samples_split for 10, 20 and 30 and compared the model results.
-To capture more generalized behavior of the air travelers, we have decided to prune the tree using a higher sample size of 30, and decided to use this for all other decision tree models.
+To capture more generalized behavior of the air travelers, we have decided to prune the tree using a min_samples_split = 20, as this had much higher accuracy, precision and recall rates compared to min_samples_split = 10.

-We can start evaluating our decision tree model at the root node, which is the best predictor of our model that asks whether the destination is less than 2.5.
+We have started evaluating our decision tree model at the root node, which is the best predictor of our model that asks whether the destination is less than 2.5.
 Given our data, anything less than 2.5 includes 1.
-China 2.Japan and it’s classified as the Gimpo Airport.
+China 2.
+Japan and it’s classified as the Gimpo Airport.
 Out of the 319 samples, 151 samples fall into Gimpo Airport, and 168 samples fall into Incheon Airport, which is a comparable amount of split for both airports.
-Looking at the results of our decision tree model, we can see that the majority of the left side of the blue nodes are classified as Gimpo Airport and right side of the orange nodes as Incheon Airport.
+Looking at the results of our decision tree model, we can see that most of the left side of the blue nodes are classified as Gimpo Airport and right side of the orange nodes as Incheon Airport.
 Therefore, the air travelers heading to Japan or China are most likely to choose Gimpo Airport, and air travelers going to 3.
-Southeast Asia and 4.Other destinations will likely choose Incheon airport.
+Southeast Asia and 4.
+Other destinations will likely choose Incheon airport.
 Therefore, from this set of population, destination plays an important role in consumer’s airport choice.

 Furthermore, Gimpo Airport currently supports “58 daily flights...to foreign destinations; Tokyo (Haneda), Shanghai, Beijing, Nagoya, Osaka and Taipei,” which supports the decision of our root node with Gimpo Airport’s main destinations to China and Japan.
 Also, with Incheon airport being the main hubs for major Korean Airlines and a bigger airport with more flights offered to other destinations, it supports the split made in the destination node.
 For destinations to China and Japan, occupation plays a role in choosing the Incheon airport as we can see in the 2nd and 3rd depth of our tree.
 On the other hand, for destinations to Southeast Asia and other areas, departure time is a deciding factor for choosing Gimpo Airport.

-III-1 Figure 4: Confusion Matrix for Decision Tree Results - Airport Choice Model